 3. Automate what you can

 If you’re spending a good portion of your day on non-billable tasks, then you’re missing out on potential revenue and undercutting your law firm’s profit potential.
-The 2020 Legal Trends Report indicates that lawyers dedicate an average of just 2.5 hours per day on billable work.
-This proves that most lawyers are indeed missing out on potential profits each day.
+According to the 2022 Legal Trends Report, the average law firm collects only £748 for every £1,000 of billable work.
+This means these firms could collect up to 34% more revenue by optimising their realisation and collection rates.

 To learn more about how to leverage automation at your law firm, read our guide to law office automation here.